icon 1

 To the major pagan traditions, we can consider Norse, Slavic, Greek, Roman, Egypt paganism, Wicca, Druidry, and Heathenry, which draw inspiration from ancient myths, folklore, and pre-Christian traditions.
 Pagans often honor the natural world, celebrate the solstices and equinoxes, and observe rituals that connect them to the earth and its cycles.

 Nowadays, most people in the Western World who have nothing with paganism nor heathenism celebrate major holidays such as Halloween (All Saints’ Day), Christmas, Easter, and several more, but if you are curious to dig deeper, you’ll find that major ones come from paganism traditions that were adapted to modern ages and compatibility with major dominant religions.
-Moreover, the names of weekdays in the modern Western World are named in honor of Gods… And that is just a small thing you might find interesting.
+Moreover, the names of weekdays in the modern Western World are named in honor of gods… And that is just a small thing you might find interesting.

 Paganism